-29. Further, the Preamble to the State Constitution says, "Since through Divine Providence we enjoy the blessings of civil, political and religious liberty, we, the people of West Virginia, in and through the provisions of this Constitution, reaffirm our faith in and constant reliance upon God and seek diligently to promote, preserve and perpetuate good government in the state of West Virginia for the common welfare, freedom and security of ourselves and our posterity."
+Virginia, in and through the provisions of this Constitution, reaffirm our faith in and constant reliance upon God and seek diligently to promote, preserve and perpetuate good government in the state of West Virginia for the common welfare, freedom and security of ourselves and our posterity."
 W. Va.
 Const. pmbl.
 (1872).

-30. An expansive and broad religious freedom clause guarantee in the State Constitution also declares in relevant part that no "man [shall] be enforced, restrained, molested or burthened, in his body or goods, or otherwise suffer, on account of his religious opinions or beliefs, but all men shall be free to profess and by argument, to maintain their opinions in matters of religion."
+34. An expansive and broad religious freedom clause guarantee in the State Constitution also declares in relevant part that no "man [shall] be enforced, restrained, molested or burthened, in his body or goods, or otherwise suffer, on account of his religious opinions or belief, but all men shall be free to profess and by argument, to maintain their opinions in matters of religion."
 W. Va.
 Const. art.
 III, § 15 (1872).

-B. Governor Morrisey's Executive Order Enforced the EPRA, Correcting the CVL's Glaring Defect of Not Allowing Families Religious Exemptions mandatory vaccination statutory scheme, which allowed medical exemptions while excluding religious exemptions, violated the First Amendment).
+B. Governor Morrisey's Executive Order Enforced the EPRA, Correcting the CVL's Glaring Defect of Not Allowing Families Religious Exemptions

-31. As the State's Chief Executive responsible for enforcing West Virginia law, including the EPRA, Governor Morrisey's Executive Order was properly directed to public health officials requesting they implement a religious exemption process for families because the CVL, without such a process, violates the EPRA.
-See Exhibit 1.

-32. For example, West Virginia's scheme of allowing discretionary medical exemptions from vaccines while simultaneously adopting a de facto "no religious exemption" policy significantly undermines the State's public health goals.
+- 35. As the State's Chief Executive responsible for enforcing West Virginia law, including the EPRA, Governor Morrisey's Executive Order was properly directed to public health officials requesting they implement a religious exemption process for families because the CVL, without such a process, violates the EPRA.
+See Exhibit 1. - 36.
+For example, West Virginia's scheme of allowing discretionary medical exemptions from vaccines while simultaneously adopting a de facto "no religious exemption" policy significantly undermines the State's public health goals.
 See W. Va.
 Code § 16-3-4 (h); see also Bosarge v.
 Edney, 669 F. Supp.
 3d 598, 625 (S.D.
 Miss.
-2023) (holding that Mississippi's believe in God with absolute certainty."5
+2023) (holding that Mississippi's mandatory vaccination statutory scheme, which allowed medical exemptions while excluding religious exemptions, violated the First Amendment). - 37.
+And West Virginia is among the most religious states in America.5